vasylenko/devdosvid.blog/_posts/2021-02-01-customizing-mac1-metal-ec2-ami.md

 Packer configuration is straightforward, so I want to highlight only the things specific to the "mac1.metal" use case.

 ## Timeouts
-As I mentioned in the [previous article](https://serhii.vasylenko.info/2021/01/19/mac1-metal-EC2-Instance-user-experience.html), the launching and destroying time of the "mac1.metal" Instance is significantly bigger than Linux.
-That is why I suggest raising the polling parameters for the builder.
+As I mentioned in the [previous article](https://serhii.vasylenko.info/2021/01/19/mac1-metal-EC2-Instance-user-experience.html), the creation and deletion time of the "mac1.metal" Instance is significantly bigger than Linux.
+That is why you should raise the polling parameters for the builder.

 Example:
 ```json